eugenmihailescu/mysql-to-postgres/README.md

 ### Usage
 ##### Generating the database SQL script

+The following information are required to create the PostgreSQL script of a MySQL database:
+- Host name/IP address and the port number of the MySQL server
+- MySQL user name and password
+- optionally you may specify the SQL charset to use while encoding/writting the resulted SQL script
+- optionally you may choose to add a `DROP` statement before each `CREATE TABLE` which will attempt to drop and recreate the tables on the target server if they already exist

+You can generate the database SQL script using any of the following methods:
 - If you are using the WUI then just fill out the MySql connection parameters shown on the home page then click the `Generate SQL` button.
 - If you are using the CUI then run the following command at your terminal:
 ```bash